Here are seven common mistakes people make when upgrading their kitchen. Make sure you plan NOT to make them with your kitchen renovation project!

 Narrow galley kitchens can be difficult to remodel, so make the most of the space you have by installing narrow work surfaces on both sides.
 Install narrow shelves on the wall without cupboards to store jars, bottles and other daily needs.

-Decorators would recommend using light colours for the units, splashback and flooring to make the space seem larger and more airy.
+Decorators would recommend using light colours for the units, splashback and flooring to make the space seem larger and more airy, although pale floors also require more frequent washing to remain attractive.

 And finally, we recommend you browse Pinterest to see loads of inventive small kitchen design ideas, you’ll find some inspiration there.